First-order Sobolev spaces, self-similar energies and energy measures on the Sierpi\'{n}ski carpet: The attainment problem for Ahlfors regular conformal dimension on the Sierpi n ski Sierpinski carpet

 where $x, y$ are endpoints of $\gamma$.
 If \eqref{e:wugrad} holds for every compact rectifiable curve, then $g$ is called an \emph{upper gradient of $u$}.

 A $p$-weak upper gradient $g$ of $u$ is said to be a \emph{minimal $p$-weak upper gradient} if it is $p$-integrable with respect to the measure $\Lmeasure$ and if $g \le g'$ $\Lmeasure$-a.e. in $X$ whenever $g'$ is a $p$-integrable $p$-weak upper gradient of $u$.
-Such the minimal $p$-weak upper gradient of $u$ is denoted by $g_{u}$. \end{defn}
+Such the minimal $p$-weak upper gradient of $u$ is denoted by $g_{u}$. \end{defn} \begin{rmk} There are several ways to define upper gradients, and these coincide with each other on any compact metric space equipped with a finite Borel measure.
+See \cite[Section 4 and Theorem 7.4]{AGS13} for details in the case of $p \in (1,\infty)$.
+(Our definition of $g_{u}$ is the same as that of the upper gradient denoted by $\abs{\nabla u}_{S,p}$ in \cite{AGS13}.) \end{rmk}

 If $\{ g \mid \text{$g$ is a $p$-integrable upper gradient of $u$} \} \neq \emptyset$, then the existence and uniqueness (up to a $\Lmeasure$-null set) of minimal $p$-weak upper gradient are established by a standard argument (so-called the direct method) in calculus of variations (see \cite[Theorem 6.3.20 and Lemma 6.2.8]{HKST}).
 We also recall that $\norm{g_{u}}_{L^{p}(\Lmeasure)}^{p}$ is the smallest $L^{p}(X, \Lmeasure)$-norm among all $p$-integrable $p$-weak upper gradient of $u$.
 For other basic properties on upper gradients, we refer to \cite{BB,Hei,HKST}.